carboncopies/BrainGenix-ERS/README.md

     "PointLightColorR" - Red component of Color(from scale of 0 to 1)
-    "PointLightColorG" - Green component of color (from scale of 0 to 1) "PointLightColorB" - Blue component of color (from scale of 0 to 1) "PointLightIntensity" - brighness of the light
-    "PointLightRolloffConstant" - Constant component of light rolloff (float) "PointLightRolloffLinear" - Linear component of light rolloff (float) "PointLightRolloffQuadratic" - Quadratic component of light rolloff (float)
+    "PointLightColorG" - Green component of color (from scale of 0 to 1) "PointLightColorB" - Blue component of color (from scale of 0 to 1) "PointLightIntensity" - brighness of the light (float) "PointLightMaxDistance" - maximum distance of the light after which the scene will not be affected (float) "PointLightRolloffConstant" - Constant component of light rolloff (float) "PointLightRolloffLinear" - Linear component of light rolloff (float) "PointLightRolloffQuadratic" - Quadratic component of light rolloff (float)